LartTyler/mhdb-wilds-docs/source/index.html.md

 Note that only the values of certain text fields are localized, not the field names themselves.
 Additionally, certain enumerated values (such as [weapon type](#weaponkind)) are not localized.

-Some fields may not have localized values for every language.
-If a field has not been localized for your specified language, the value will be `null` instead.
+~~Some fields may not have localized values for every language.
+If a field has not been localized for your specified language, the value will be `null` instead.~~

+Since we are now exclusively using data from the game files, all languages supported by Wilds should be translated in the API.
+If you find something that isn't, please let us know!

 ### Controlling Response Fields
 All endpoints support a `p` query parameter that can be used to control which fields are included in the response